Tobias Lear: Appointments

 Jefferson appointed the financially struggling Lear to the potentially lucrative assignment of American commercial agent in Saint-Domingue at the start of his term of president.
 During this job, Lear appointed Rollins to oversee Walnut Tree Farm.
 Unfortunately, Lear arrived right before Napoleon Bonaparte was about to clamp down on the slave rebellion there.
 In a January 17, 1802, in a long letter of gratitude to Jefferson, Lear predicted the long anticipated French response was still six months out.
 One week later, a French armada arrived at Cap-Français and captured the main port there from Toussaint L'Ouverture.
 Lear attempted to help the Americans during the ensuing French embargo.
 However, with the Louisiana Purchase looming large for Jefferson, Lear was asked not to irritate the French commanders, and after a suggestion from James Madison, retreated back to Virginia.

 A year after returning to the U.S., in 1803, Jefferson appointed Lear, now 41, to be Consul General to the North African coast with the privilege of simultaneously conducting private business.
-Before preparing to depart on the Philadelphia to Algeria, Lear was married for the third time (to Frances Dandridge Henley).
+Before preparing to depart on the USS Philadelphia to Algeria, Lear was married for the third time (to Frances Dandridge Henley).
 In a last-minute change, the Lears were reassigned to the USS Constitution, and the Philadelphia ended up being captured in the Mediterranean.
 Lear became the primary negotiator for the crew's release in 1805 with the Treaty of Tripoli that ended the First Barbary War in which he was alleged to have mishandled the resolution.
 The Lears stayed on in Algiers until 1812 when Lear fell out of favor with the Dey.

 Upon their return, the U.S. was in the throes of the War of 1812.
 Consequently, they had to follow a circuitous route back to Portsmouth from their entry in Virginia.
 Under James Madison, he was then appointed as a secretary to the War Department and moved to a location a few blocks from the White House.
 While serving in this post, the British attacked and burned the city.

 In 1814, Lear was elected a member of the American Antiquarian Society.

 Death

 On October 11, 1816, Lear apparently committed suicide by shooting himself with a pistol.
-Although it was known that he suffered severe headaches and stints of depression, as well as being vilified by the media, the specific reasons for his suicide are unknown.
+Although it was known that he suffered severe headaches and stints of depression, as well as being vilified by the press, the specific reasons for his suicide are unknown.
 It is curious that this "scrupulous record keeper" left behind neither suicide note nor will.
 He is buried in the Congressional Cemetery, Washington, D.C.